joelouthan/Theologicus/src/matthew/matthew01-01-jesus-christ-is-our-gospel.md

 We read in the beginning in Genesis where God made everything perfect including Adam and Eve, our original parents.
 However, Satan came to steal, kill, and destroy their lives--and believe me, Satan did that perfect.

 Look at the response of the Almighty God.
 God, well within his rights, could have up and did a reset on creation--which was now falling apart at the seams.
 He did not.
 He could have easily killed the serpent, Adam, and Eve--for he promised and explained that if we disobey, we would died.
 He did not kill them.
-He could have come down to wage war with flaming swords, head on fire, tattoos on his thigh and cloak dipped in blood to spill out his wrath on Satan and mankind.
-He did not.
+He could have come down to wage war with flaming swords, head on fire, tattoos on his thigh and cloak dipped in blood to spill out his wrath on Satan and mankind (Revelation 21).
+He did not come down with wrath.

+How did God respond to our sin and the breaking of his good creation and the death of his very good imagebearers?

 ### The Good News: God comes into our lives